sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 [^email]: dont @ me about html vs plain text messages, providers with varying degrees of message authentication that get bounced by others, ya know what i mean.

+For the sake of this paper, I'll focus on federated databases.
+Federated databases[^federatedterm] were proposed in the early 1980's {% cite heimbignerFederatedArchitectureInformation1985 %} and have been developed and refined in the decades since as an alternative to centralization or non-integration {% cite litwinInteroperabilityMultipleAutonomous1990 kashyapSemanticSchematicSimilarities1996 hullManagingSemanticHeterogeneity1997 %} -- and their application to the dispersion of scientific data in local filesystems is not new {% cite busseFederatedInformationSystems1999 %}.

+[^federatedterm]: though there are subtleties to the terminology, with related terms like "multidatabase," "data integration," and "data lake" composing subtle shades of a shared idea.
+I will use federated databases as a single term that encompasses these multiple ideas here, for the sake of constraining the scope of the paper.

 Amit Sheth and James Larson, in their reference description of federated database systems, describe the *design autonomy* as one critical dimension that characterizes them:

 > Design autonomy refers to the ability of a component DBS to choose its own design with respect to any matter, including